-My brother was so frail and skin-bone thin.
-He was fighting, he had always been the fighter among the three of us.
-I wanted him to get treated by the best doctors but I couldn’t even transfer him to a better hospital facility, we settled on what his money could afford.
+My brother was so frail and was already skin-bone thin.
+He was fighting, he had always been the fighter.
+I wanted him to get treated by the best doctors but I couldn’t even transfer him to a better hospital facility.
+We settled on what his money could afford.
 It was just so painful to see him day by day deteriorating and there was nothing that I could do.
-It was just so hard to swallow seeing him cry because he already wanted to go home.
+It was just so hard to see him cry because he already wanted to go home.
 It was just so depressing seeing him bear the pain knowing that his life would end not too long.
 It was heartbreaking for me to see that the brother lying on that hospital bed was very different from the brother that I used to know – the healthy and fun-loving brother.

-Then I could hear my mother cry.
+Then I would hear my mother cry.
 I would catch her in the room silently crying by herself.
 Her collar bones sticking out more than ever.
 Her swollen eyes and thin face still taking care of me, asking me if I have already eaten.
-There was no day I couldn’t see her tears.
-Her only son was sick, what could I do?
+There was no day I didn’t see her tears.
+Her son was sick, what could I do?
 There were days she would blame herself and there would days she would just stay mum and tears would just flow from her eyes.
 Then there was my father giving off big sighs every now and then.
 He had become more irritable than ever.
 He would get angry with simple mistakes done by anyone.
 I could see it in his eyes that he was worried, he was in pain and he was grieving and the desperation of not being able to help my brother.

 I needed to be strong for the family.
 My parents were on their weakest and most vulnerable state and I couldn’t just let them wallow in the struggles that we were currently in.
 I had to be the unbreakable, strong and level-headed daughter for them.
 There was no time for me to be sensitive.
 I had to face the doctors and give them detailed explanation of what happened to my brother and to elaborate on the symptoms that my brother had.
-I had to brave in front of my parents and my brother.
+I had to be brave in front of my parents and my brother.
 I had to show them I got their backs that they need not to worry of falling because I would always catch them even before they hit the ground.

 It was just too hard for me at that time.
 I told my closest friends of the situation and I could feel their warmth and support but it was a battle I needed to face alone.
-I didn’t want to bother them because I know they also were fighting their own battles.
-I was broken, lost, didn’t know who I was anymore but I had to put a façade for the people I love, for them to see that I was fighting and they should be too.
+I didn’t want to bother them because I know they were also fighting their own battles.
+I was broken, lost, didn’t know who I was anymore but I had to put a façade for the people I love.
+It is for them to see that I was fighting and they should be too.
 There were times that I didn’t want to talk anyone.
 I needed time, on my own, alone.
 I just wanted to slowly put back the fragments of my broken self together.
 To build up the self confidence that I once had.
 I had to heal myself so that I could wholly give the support and love that my family needed at that time.
 As what they say, you can’t give something you don’t have.

-My parents were able to cope up after months of grieving and mourning (though they are still affected).
+My parents were able to cope after months of grieving and mourning (though they are still affected).
 I couldn’t really tell you how I am still sane as of this moment.
-I couldn’t really tell you how to be strong because I also didn’t know I did it but it seemed like I was able to do it.
+I couldn’t really tell you how to be strong because I also don’t know.
 It might be because I was left with no other choice but to be strong.

 Life has its own way of breaking every bone you have but you also have every inspiration to mend those broken bones slowly, one by one.
 It might be for yourself, for the people you love or just because.
 You might not have the words yet for that inspiration.
-The process maybe hard for me but it made me a bit tougher and become really unbreakable, not just façade unbreakable, but really unbreakable.
+The process maybe hard but it’ll make you a bit tougher and become really unbreakable.
+Not just façade unbreakable, but really unbreakable.

 Picture Source: https://www.theodysseyonline.com/adulting-isnt-one-way